kulkarnisriranga9676/aws/README.md

-# aws Reserved vs OD
+# AWS Reserved vs OD

 The Script helps to identified all the reserved instance purchased vs Running machines across multiple accounts and gives the Type and Count of machines running under OnDemand.
 Instances which are running under spot lifecycle are